danrlu/Fuller_Lab_paper/README.md

 # Scripts for the paper from D. Lu, H.S.
 Sin, C. Lu and M. T. Fuller.
 GEO: GSE145975
-## == tutorials on how to reproduce the data analysis from the paper
+## == tutorials on how to reproduce the data pre-processing from the paper

-  - I'm trying to have all the scripts here to reproduce the data analysis.
-I'm keeping them as they are for record keeping, despite the following caveats:
+  - I'm keeping the scripts as they are for record keeping, despite the following caveats:

   - ... in several steps unzipping/writing out intermediate files was not necessary.
 I did it to make sure the intermediates were what I thought they were, but they consumes storage space.